nameforgejs/NameForgeJS/README.md

 })
 ```

-If you want to save the JSON file after getting the download URL, you can do it like this:
+If you want to download the JSON file after getting the download URL, you can do it like this:
 ```javascript
 import NameForgeJS from 'nameforgejs';